rails/rails/guides/source/action_controller_overview.md

 The health check will now be accessible via the `/healthz` path.

 NOTE: This endpoint does not reflect the status of all of your application's dependencies, such as the database or redis cluster.
-Replace "rails/heath#show" with your own controller action if you have application specific needs.
+Replace "rails/health#show" with your own controller action if you have application specific needs.

-Think carefully about what you what to check as it can lead to situations where your application is being restarted due to a third-party service going bad.
+Think carefully about what you want to check as it can lead to situations where your application is being restarted due to a third-party service going bad.
 Ideally, you should design your application to handle those outages gracefully.